Sarrus1/sourcepawn-studio/README.md

 - Add more snippets.

 ## Credits
-This is an improved version of [Dreae's](https://github.com/Dreae/sourcepawn-vscode) extension which doesn't seem to be supported anymore.
+This is an improved version of [Dreae's](https://github.com/Dreae/sourcepawn-vscode) extension which is not supported anymore.

 ## How to contribute
 Pull requests and suggestions are welcome.